Brands Find Ways to Reinvent Themselves for Foreign Markets

 Pabst Blue Ribbon isn’t the only company that has made a deliberate decision to change their brand image and positioning abroad, however.

 General Motors has been met with massive success in Asian markets by branding their cars as the epitome of sturdy American dependability.
-This is another example of a pizza hut chinacompany modeling the image of their brand around values and characteristics already associated with America such as dependability and strength.
+This is another example of a company modeling the image of their brand around values and characteristics already associated with America such as dependability and strength.
 Also, Pizza Hut, the quintessential American pizza joint, is a luxury dinner destination in China.
 The picture to the left shows the interior of a Pizza Hut in China.
 The Pizza Huts of China serve pizzas in cast iron skillets and offer elaborate fruit towers for dessert.

 Branding Pizza Hut, PBR, and General Motors as quality, luxurious American exports may seem like a interesting practice to Americans, but American brands are not the only companies who deploy different brand images based on country.
 Heineken, for example, is the equivalent of PBR in the Netherlands, its country of origin.
 In the United States, however, Heineken is viewed as a quality beer.